SEO for Financial Advisers and Advice Firms

 • Growth in relevant, qualified organic traffic

-• Visibility for adviser-specific and independence-related terms
+• Visibility for financial adviser, financial planner, IFA and advice-firm terms

 • Consistency of local presence over time